jamessimone/apex-rollup/README.md

 - ease of installation/upgrade.
 Previously some users had issues when installing/upgrading due to pre-existing automation in their orgs interfering with the `Rollup` tests
 - granularity of control.
 Want to disable rollups from running for a specific user or profile?
 Easy as pie!

+If you are converting from DLRS to Rollup, you can automatically convert all of your DLRS rules using the included Apex script [scripts/convert-dlrs-rules.apex](scripts/convert-dlrs-rules.apex).
+Simply run this script in your org, and all DLRS rules (stored in `dlrs__LookupRollupSummary2__mdt`) will be converted to `Rollup__mdt` records and automatically deployed to the current org.

 ## Usage

 You have several different options when it comes to making use of `Rollup`: